adamiturabi/quarto-arabic-mwe/README.md

 # Figures

-To render the tikz fugures, first install inkscape.
+To render the tikz figures, you need Ghostscript and Dvisvgm.

+There is some experimental code (currently disabled) to use Inkscape instead.
-On Mac (without sudo):
+To install inkscape on Mac (without sudo):

 ```
 brew install --cask inkscape